jollen/react-websocket-flux/README.md

 ## Usage

+How to implement your React component with react-websocket-flux.

 1. Import ```WebsocketStore``` and ```WebsocketActions``` from ```react-websocket-flux```.
 2. Add ```onMessage``` callback method in your React component.
 For ES6, please bind ```this``` to ```onMessage```.
 3. Invoke ```WebsocketActions.connect``` method to connect to Websocket server.